 📍

-Venues in entertainment precincts or late-night areas may face higher premiums due to the concentration of alcohol-related risk.
-Live music, comedy shows, and special events can also increase your liability exposure.
+Venues in entertainment precincts or late-night districts may face higher premiums due to concentrated alcohol-related risk.
+Regular live music, comedy shows, and large-scale events can also elevate your liability profile.

 Real-World Insurance Scenarios for Bars & Pubs